andrew/ultimate-awesome/README.md

 - [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome-construct](https://github.com/ConstructCommunity/awesome-construct) - A curated list of tools, tutorials, examples, and much more, for the awesome game development engines Construct 2 and Construct 3.
 - [awesome-gitpod](https://github.com/gitpod-samples/awesome-gitpod) - 🍊 Awesome Gitpod | A curated list of awesome Gitpod resources.
+- [solana-awesome](https://github.com/helius-labs/solana-awesome) - The "Solana-Awesome" repository serves as a comprehensive, factual resource hub for anyone interested in learning about the Solana blockchain and its underlying technology.
+It is meticulously curated to include a wide array of informative materials such as articles, videos, and Twitter threads, as well as insightful blog posts.
 - [awesome-multibody-dynamics-simulation](https://github.com/jslee02/awesome-multibody-dynamics-simulation) - :sunglasses: A curated list of resources for multibody dynamics simulation papers.
 - [awesome-vr-ux](https://github.com/mauricesvay/awesome-vr-ux) - Awesome VR UX.
 - [awesome-article-collection](https://github.com/Olanetsoft/awesome-article-collection) - Curated articles by writers, both technical and non-technical.
 This was made specifically to encourage content creators to discover their strengths and consistently produce quality articles.
 You are welcome to participate by sending a PR.